 Wondering what to serve with a Smoked Thanksgiving Turkey?
 I love to serve this holiday turkey with all the best sides and appetizers for a big feast!
 Some of my favorites include

-Mashed potatoes and roasted green beans, deep-fried macaroni and cheese, outside the bird stuffing, deep-fried cauliflower!
+Mashed potatoes and roasted green beans, deep-fried macaroni and cheese, outside the bird stuffing, and homemade cranberry sauce!
 You name it!
 Finish the meal with a big slice of your favorite pumpkin pie, and you’ve got a darn good holiday feast!

 Close up of breast portion of a while smoked turkey to show crispy golden brown skin.